Spanish Tech Startups | A Look at Speedinvest's Portfolio in Spain

 We’ve made two health investments in Spain thus far.
 Seqera Labs is a Barcelona-based provider of open source data orchestration and workflow software for lifesciences.
 They have experienced phenomenal (400 percent year-on-year) growth, and recently raised a €22 million Series A. Another exciting Spanish healthtech startup we’ve backed is IOMED.
 The company develops a suite of natural language processing tools for hospitals, with an ambition to become the worldwide reference in data access in healthcare.

 “We’ve seen many startups emerging from Spain that innovate on the intersection of health, technology, and life sciences.
 The scientific talent––combined with the rich health investor landscape and players, such as the Barcelona Health Hub––position Spain as one of the pioneers of digital health innovation.
-We will continue to partner with ambitious local founders shaping the future of healthcare. ” –– Daria Gherghelas, Analyst at Speedinvest
+We will continue to partner with ambitious local founders shaping the future of healthcare. ” –– Daria Gherghelas, Associate at Speedinvest

 SaaS & Infra